 Many shops and buildings in Mora are decorated in a Swedish theme to honor our early settlers and in keeping with our sister city, Mora, Sweden.
-The city is home to the world's largest (25 foot high) Dala horse, the Mora Klocka, Bell Tower, Ole, Kanabec History Center, and monuments in the city parks in honoring our history and heritage.
+Mora, Minnesota is home to the the largest (25 foot high) Dala horse in the U.S., the Mora Klocka, Bell Tower, Ole, Kanabec History Center, and monuments in the city parks in honoring our history and heritage.

-Mora is also the home of the Mora Vasaloppet USA, started in 1972 by a small group of Mora volunteers and 96 skiers who gathered in a farm field in northern Kanabec County for the first Vasaloppet cross county ski race.
+Mora Minnesota is also home of the Vasaloppet USA, started in 1972 by a small group of Mora volunteers and 96 skiers who gathered in a farm field in northern Kanabec County for the first Vasaloppet cross county ski race.

 Renowned for its hometown hospitality and volunteer spirit, the Vasaloppet, which has a self-imposed limit of 3,000 skiers, now offers 58km, 58km Relay, 35km, 13km freestyle races and a 42km classic-only race.
 It is part of the Mora Classic Series, a series of races that include cross-country skiing, canoeing, biking and a half marathon.